apalache-mc/apalache/docs/src/apalache/tuning.md

 Note that there is no direct correspondence between invariant numbers and the operators in a TLA+ spec.
-Rather, the numbers refer to *verification conditions* (i.e., broken up parts of a TLA+ invariant operator).
+Rather, the numbers refer to *verification conditions* (i.e., broken-up parts of a TLA+ invariant operator).
 To find these numbers, run Apalache with `--write-intermediate=true` and check the invariant numbers in `_apalache-out/<MySpec>.tla/*/intermediate/XX_OutVCGen.tla`.
 The 0th state invariant is called `VCInv_si_0`, the 1st state invariant is called